microsoft/vscode-remote-try-node/README.md

    - Once the breakpoint is hit, try hovering over variables, examining locals, and more.
    - Continue (<kbd>F5</kbd>).
 You can connect to the server in the container by either:
       - Clicking on `Open in Browser` in the notification telling you: `Your service running on port 3000 is available`.
       - Clicking the globe icon in the 'Ports' view.
-The 'Ports' view gives you an organized table of your forwarded ports, and you can get there with the command **Ports: Focus on Ports View**.
+The 'Ports' view gives you an organized table of your forwarded ports, and you can access it with the command **Ports: Focus on Ports View**.
    - Notice port 3000 in the 'Ports' view is labeled "My Port."
 In `devcontainer.json`, you can set `"remote.portsAttributes"`, such as a label for your forwarded ports and the action to be taken when the port is autoforwarded.

    > **Note:** In Remote - Containers, you can access your app at `http://localhost:3000` in a local browser.
-But in a browser-based Codespace, you must click the link from the terminal output or the `Ports` view so that the service handles port forwarding in the browser and generates the correct URL.
+But in a browser-based Codespace, you must click the link from the notification or the `Ports` view so that the service handles port forwarding in the browser and generates the correct URL.

 4. **Rebuild or update your container**

    You may want to make changes to your container, such as installing a different version of a software or forwarding a new port.
 You'll rebuild your container for your changes to take effect.